fsaforo1/my-masters-degree-in-statistics/README.md

 ********************

 ## Statistical Computing

+This module is almost as important as Linear Algebra.

 Some of these are more 'pseudo' than actual statistical computing, but very useful content all the same.